Political Disaster During the First Crusade: Conflicts Among Fatimids, Saljuqs, and the Saljuqs of Rum

 Once the Franj crossed into Anatolia, Kilij Arslan’s fears were validated.
 As the Franj plundered the countryside and terrorized the coast, their message became clear: they had come to kill every last Muslim.[40]
 Kilij Arslan had spies report on every move of the Franj, and perhaps hoped that they would pass through his lands and become Syria’s problem.
 His hopes diminished, however, once the Franj set up camp in Civitot – a location less than a day’s march from Iznik.[41]The Franj pillaged the surrounding countryside and eventually made their way to Iznik, violently acquiring supplies along the way.
 Kilij Arslan was informed too late, and could only muster a small band of troops to defend his home capital.
 The Turkish host was swiftly slaughtered, but the Franj were incapable of overcoming Iznik’s formidable walls.[42]
 This gave Kilij Arslan an opportunity to counter-attack and, after a few weeks of conducting strategic warfare, the young sultan destroyed the entire Franj host.
 Greater still, the Saljuqs of Rum suffered minimal casualties in return.[43]
 This first Franj invasion would eventually be called the Peasant’s Crusade.[44]

-After achieving such an easily-won victory against the Franj, it is no wonder that Kilij Arslan cared little when his spies reported that another mass of Franj were travelling to Constantinople in 1097.[45]
+After achieving such an easily-won victory against the Franj, it is no wonder that Kilij Arslan cared little when his spies reported that another mass of Franj were traveling to Constantinople in 1097.[45]
 The sultan was far more concerned with the encroaching Danishmendids, a less prominent group of Turks who seized eastern Anatolia after Sulayman died years earlier.
 The Danishmendids were some of Kilij Arslan’s greatest adversaries so, when word spread that the Danishmendids had besieged Malatya, the sultan quickly responded with a sizable force.[46]
 The armies clashed in numerous skirmishes, each more deadly than the last.
 In May of 1097, tensions continued to rise as the Saljuqs of Rum and the Danishmendids fought what became a full-scale battle.
 During the fighting, Kilij Arslan received word from a messenger that the second wave of Franj were besieging Iznik and that the city would soon fall.
 The sultan desperately called a truce with his rival, which was accepted, and then swiftly returned home.
 By then, however, it was too late: the Franj’s new army was far better equipped and far larger than the previous one.
 In short, the sultan’s forces would not stand a chance at saving the city from capture and so they fled.[47]

 After a short recovery, Kilij Arslan mustered his remaining troops and even convinced the Danishmendids to aid his cause.[48]
 Near the town of Dorylaeum, a great clash between Franj and Turks took place.
 By the end of the battle, the Saljuqs were routed and the Franj continued south towards Palestine.[49]
 Once the Franj entered Syria and invaded Antioch (having departed from Anatolia and, thus, out of the sultan’s way), Kilij Arslan established a new capital at Iconium and his war with the Danishmendids resumed as if nothing had interrupted it.
 The rivalries amongst the Anatolian Turks were once again deemed more important than dealing with the invading Franj and, as a result, Antioch received no aid from the Saljuqs of Rum.[50]
 This makes sense, because the Saljuqs of Rum disliked the Danishmendids and the Great Saljuqs to about the same degree as they did the Franj – perhaps even more so.
 Antioch was controlled by a Great Saljuq so, from Kilij Arslan’s perspective, the siege of Antioch was a good thing – it pitted his two foes against one another.
 As Hillenbrand points out, the Saljuqs of Rum would have never considered joining forces with any Great Saljuq faction.[51]